 Kamran Aghayev: SQL Developer, Toad, Cloud Control

 I’m using SQL Developer and Toad mostly.
-For checking performance of the database, Oracle Cloud Control is best.
+For checking the performance of the database, Oracle Cloud Control is best.

 Kellyn Pot’Vin-Gorman: Enterprise Manager Cloud Control 13c, AWR and ASH, AWR Warehouse